0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-overview.md

 - **Redis**: Redis is used for caching of the schemas that we use in Issuer Node.
 The schemas are downloaded from IPFS and are stored on Redis.
 This way, every time, the Issuer Node issues a Credential, it doesn't need to fetch the schemas from an external source; it can fetch it directly from Redis.
 This boosts the performance of the application.

 - **DB**: This container is used as the data source for the Issuer Node.
 In our implementation of the Issuer Node, we have used Postgres as the database.
 It is where all the data related to issued credentials are stored.

+> Note: In a testing environment, you can run  the Vault, Redis, and Postgres services inside a docker.
+But for production, you are advised to secure these services first before using them.

 ## Core Libraries Used in Issuer Node